 \subsection{The multi-orbital quantum impurity problem}

 We consider a system of $N_s$ electronic levels.
 A portion $N_\alpha$ of them, i.e. the impurity levels, interact via a local repulsion, while the remaining $N_s-N_\alpha$, i.e. the \textit{bath} levels, are non-interacting.
 In a typical setup the impurity levels are independently coupled to a set of $N_b$ electronic levels, so that the total number is $N_{s}=N_\alpha (N_{b}+1)$.
-Other choices of the bath topology correspond to different counting of the total levels.
+Other choices for the bath topology are possible, which entail a different counting of the total levels.
 The Hamiltonian of the electronic system we consider has the form: